pisanorg/Student-Git-Docs/make-a-github-account.md

 of free trials and discounts for students.

 GitHub gives students access to unlimited private repos at no cost.
+While you do not need these for assignments using GitHub Classroom, it's nice to have for personal projects or other assignments.

+**Unless you have permission, never post your homework solutions in a public repo.**

 1. First, navigate to [education.github.com/pack](https://education.github.com/pack).